mikics/gsoc-jupyterbook/submission.md

   for a wire;
 - [PR #2276](https://github.com/FEniCS/dolfinx/pull/2276) (**open**): this pull request adds the demo showing how to set a time-harmonic electromagnetic problem with perfectly matched layers:
-  - `demo_pml.py`: demo for solving the time-harmonic problem of a TM-polarized plane wave scattered by a gold wire using perfectly matched layers;
+  - `demo_pml.py`: solves the time-harmonic problem of a TM-polarized plane wave scattered by a gold wire using perfectly matched layers;
   - `mesh_wire_pml.py`: generates the mesh for the demo;
   - `analytical_efficiencies_wire.py`: calculates the analytical efficiencies
   for a wire;
-- [PR #2338](https://github.com/FEniCS/dolfinx/pull/2338) (**open**): this pull request adds the demo showing how to solve a time-harmonic electromagnetic eigenvalue problem problem with DOLFINx and SLEPc:
+- [PR #2338](https://github.com/FEniCS/dolfinx/pull/2338) (**open**): this pull request adds the demo showing how to solve a time-harmonic electromagnetic eigenvalue problem with DOLFINx and SLEPc:
   - `demo_waveguide.py`: solves the eigenvalue problem associated with an electromagnetic half-loaded waveguide with SLEPc;
-  - `analytical_modes.py`: verifies if FEniCSx modes satisfy the analytical equations for the half-loaded waveguide;
+  - `analytical_modes.py`: verifies if FEniCSx modes are consistent with the equations for the analytical modes;
 - [PR #2339](https://github.com/FEniCS/dolfinx/pull/2339) (**open**): this pull request adds the demo showing how to solve a time-harmonic electromagnetic problem for axisymmetric geometry:
   - `demo_axis.py`: solves the time-harmonic problem of a plane wave scattered by a sphere